TheCaptain989/radarr-striptracks/README.md

 ## Wrapper Scripts
 To supply arguments to the script, you must either use one of the included wrapper scripts, create a custom wrapper script, or set the `STRIPTRACKS_ARGS` [environment variable](./README.md#environment-variable).

+> [!TIP]
+> If you followed the Linuxserver.io recommendations when configuring your container, the `/config` directory will be mapped to an external storage location.
+> It is therefore recommended to place custom scripts in the `/config` directory so they will survive container updates, but they may be placed anywhere that is accessible by Radarr or Sonarr.

 ### Included Wrapper Scripts
 For your convenience, several wrapper scripts are included in the `/usr/local/bin/` directory.
 You may use any of these in place of `striptracks.sh` mentioned in the [Installation](./README.md#installation) section above.